Skip to content

 #Budget: MSI MAG Z690 Tomahawk WiFi

 The Z690 Tomahawk is the budget Intel option with DDR5 support and a respectable 16-phase VRM.
-It’s $100 less than the Aorus Xtreme while covering all the essentials for a 3080 build.
+It runs about $100 less than the Aorus Xtreme while covering every essential for a 3080 build.

 Key specs: PCIe 5.0, DDR5, 16 Duet Rail VRM, Wi-Fi 6E, 2.5GbE.
 Price: ~$290.